Shorla/glowingmane.github.io/README.md

 * compare their current hair growth to the estimated hair growth generated.
 NOTE: The calculator page can only be accessed by registering and logging in to the website.
 If you don't want to register an account,
-You can login with Username - Olushola Password - 12345
+You can login with Username - Olushorla Password - 12345

 ### Running the application locally
 This application can be used through: